yinxiangshi/SMAPI/docs/technical/mod-package.md

   2. Open the `.csproj` file in a text editor (Notepad is fine).
   3. Add the properties between the first `<PropertyGroup>` and `</PropertyGroup>` tags you find.

+**Note:** you can't use a property before it's defined.
+That mainly means that when setting `GameModsPath`, you'll need to either specify `GamePath` manually or put the full path in `GameModsPath`.

 ### Available properties
 These are the options you can set: